-What are the best points of interest in Port Charlotte?
+What are the best points of interest in Punta Gorda?

-According to the local Chamber of Commerce and tourism office, here are the best places to visit while you vacation in Port Charlotte:
+According to the local Chamber of Commerce and tourism office, here are the best places to visit while you vacation in Punta Gorda:

 Baseball Spring Training – Florida is home to the Grapefruit League, the winter grounds for baseball spring training.
 In nearby Port Charlotte, the Tampa Bay Rays call the Charlotte Sports park home during spring training and play against teams as the Boston Red Socks and New York Yankees.
 Games are typically held during March and the Charlotte Sports Park’s 365 degree boardwalk offers baseball fans the opportunity to get up close to their favorite players.

 Fishermen’s Village – Located where the Peace River meets Charlotte Harbor, visiting Fishermen’s Village is one of the most popular things to do in Charlotte County.
 This unique waterfront mall, marina and resort is located in historic Punta Gorda on the Peace River at the mouth of Charlotte Harbor.
 The complex recently underwent a multi-million dollar renovation and features vacation villa rentals, restaurants, boutique shopping, fishing charters and boat rentals, kayak and standup paddle board rentals and lessons, eco-boat tours, harbor tours, sunset cruises, surrey bike rentals, free Yellow Bicycle Loaner Program and marina.
 Free concerts and entertainment are offered throughout the year.

 Fitness Zone – Looking to hitting the gym but really don’t want to during your visit to Punta Gorda?
 Head to the Fitness Zone in Linear Park near Fishermen’s Village.
 You’ll find three outdoor gyms with various pieces of fitness equipment for use by people 14 years old or older.
 Use of the equipment is free.